drandreaskrueger/chainhammer/parity.md

 block 10 | new #TX   0 / 42000 ms =   0.0 TPS_current | total: #TX  506 / 180.2 s =   2.8 TPS_average
 ```

 That seems to be because they have made a *faulty parity version 2.0.5* into `stable` prematurely.
+So:

 #### how to downgrade to a `stable stable` version